owensgl/biol525D/Topic_1/readme.md

 Log into WestCloud server using ssh (terminal).
 You will find your username and ip address in this [table](https://docs.google.com/spreadsheets/d/1v7k2-XtfiwOoQ3iZHnJyqVXsxgekVGXEtnFIvdk7aqU/edit?usp=sharing).

+The information presented by the servers when you connect to them is shown here in [Fingerprints](./fingerprints).

 * For Mac, GNU Linux, and MobaXTerm users: